I'm Bored in My Relationship — Is That Normal?

 Name it as a neurological issue, not a relationship verdict.
 When boredom arrives, the first question is not "is this the wrong relationship?"
 It is "is my nervous system under-stimulated?"
 That reframe changes what actions make sense.

 Build stimulation outside the relationship.
-The ADHD brain's need for novelty and stimulation does not have to be met entirely within the relationship.
+The ADHD need for novelty and stimulation does not have to be met entirely within the relationship.
 Creative work, physical challenge, intellectual engagement, and social variety outside the relationship reduce the pressure on your partner to be your primary dopamine source.

 Distinguish boredom from incompatibility.
 They are different.
 Boredom is a state.
 Incompatibility is structural.
 Boredom can be addressed.
 Incompatibility usually cannot.
 A therapist who understands ADHD can help you tell the difference.